-We live in the San Antonio area, so our visit to the happiest place on earth always starts with an airplane ride but once we get to Orlando, we have options on how to get around the area.
-True, Disney has some great transportation options: The Magical Express will get you from the airport to your hotel, provided you are staying in one of the Disney Resorts.
-There are buses that run from park to park and you may also be able to take advantage of the monorail and the ferry.
-At first glance, you might think there’s no reason to have a rental car but here are a few things to consider that might help you answer the question, should you have a car at Disney?
+We live in the San Antonio area, so our visit to the happiest place on earth always starts with an airplane ride.
+Once we get to Orlando, we have options on how to get around the area.
+True, Disney has some great transportation.
+For example, The Magical Express will get you from the airport to your hotel, provided you are staying in one of the Disney Resorts.
+There are buses that run from park to park and you can also take advantage of the monorail and the ferry.
+At first glance, you might think there’s no reason to have a rental car… but here are a few things to consider that might help you answer the question: Should you have a car at Disney?

 Are you staying off the Disney property?

 If you’re staying at a non-Disney resort, you’re probably on your own to get from the airport to the hotel.
 Most area hotels do not offer airport shuttles.
-While many of the more upscale properties in Orlando offer complimentary transportation to the parks, if you get further away from the parks to get a deal on a room, you might be on your own to get to the parks, too.
+Many of the more upscale properties in Orlando offer complimentary transportation to the parks.
+If you get further away from the parks to get a deal on a room, you might be on your own to get to the parks, too.
 For a family of four, you’re looking at $60 and up each way to get from the airport to a resort hotel.
-Factor in how much your time is worth – waiting for taxis and shuttles and you might very well come to the decision that getting a rental car and hopping in when you’re ready to go somewhere is the best way to go.
+Your time on vacation should not be spent waiting for taxis and shuttles.
+The best way to go is having a rental car to allow you to hop in and go whenever you’re ready!

 Are you planning on going to other Central Florida attractions?

-Sure, Disney is a big draw for visitors to Orlando but there’s also Universal Studios and a ton of other attractions outisde the theme park experience.
+Sure, Disney is a big draw for visitors to Orlando, but there’s also a ton of other attractions outside the theme park experience.
 There’s the Coca-Cola Orlando Eye, The Kennedy Space Center and Gatorland, just to name a few.
 If you’re going somewhere besides Disney, even if that’s just out for dinner or to pick up groceries and snacks for your room, you may want to consider a rental car.

-If your plan consists of going from your hotel to the Disney parks, repeat, repeat, repeat, then you may not need a rental car but if you’re going to explore the area, you’re probably going to want to have a little more autonomy as far as your mode of transportaion goes.
-Also, if you plan on eating dinner at one of the fabulous restaurants located at a Disney resort you’re not staying at, be aware there is no resort-to-resort transportation, so going from one Disney resort to have dinner at another Disney resort might take you over an hour to get there because you’ll have to go to the transportation center.
+If your plan consists of going from your hotel to the Disney parks, repeat, repeat, repeat, then you may not need a rental car.
+If you’re going to explore the area, you’re probably going to want to have a little more autonomy as far as your mode of transportation goes.
+Also, if you plan on eating dinner at one of the fabulous restaurants located at a Disney resort, you will have to go through the transportation center.
+This means going from one Disney resort to then have dinner at another Disney resort could take you over an hour in travel time.

 Also, if you’re planning on combining your trip to Disney with a Disney cruise out of Port Canaveral, be aware that transportation from the Disney Resorts to the port is NOT included in the cost of your cruise or hotel stay.